-London and New York – Financial new investment in clean energy jumped in the second quarter of 2011, to reach $41.7bn.
-This was 27% above the figure for the first quarter and 22% higher than the equivalent for Q2 2010, according to the latest, authoritative figures from analysis company
+London and New York – Financial new investment in clean energy jumped in the second quarter of 2011.
+All to reach $41.7bn.
+This was 27% above the figure for the first quarter and 22% higher than the equivalent for Q2 2010.
+This is according to the latest, authoritative figures from analysis company

 Bloomberg New Energy Finance.

-Investment in the US bounced 195% in Q2 to $10.5bn, the third-highest quarterly figure ever for that country, thanks to a jump in the asset finance of wind and solar projects such as Alta and Ivanpah, both in California.
+Investment in the US bounced 195% in Q2 to $10.5bn.
+That’s the third-highest quarterly figure ever for that country.
+All thanks to a jump in the asset finance of wind and solar projects.
+For example, Alta and Ivanpah, both in California.

-The figure for financial new investment in Q2 was the third highest for any quarter on record, lagging behind only Q4 2010 and Q4 2007.
-This buoyant performance contrasts with a lacklustre performance by clean energy shares between April and June this year.
-The WilderHill New Energy Global Innovation Index, or NEX, which tracks 98 clean energy shares worldwide, fell 13% in Q2 after a bright showing in the first quarter of the year.
+The figure for financial new investment in Q2 was the third highest for any quarter on record.
+All lagging behind only Q4 2010 and Q4 2007.
+This buoyant performance contrasts with a lackluster performance by clean energy shares.
+I mean between April and June this year.
+The WilderHill New Energy Global Innovation Index, or NEX, which tracks 98 clean energy shares worldwide.
+It fell 13% in Q2 after a bright showing in the first quarter of the year.

 Michael Liebreich, chief executive of Bloomberg New Energy Finance, commented: “There continues to be an intriguing contrast between investment in clean energy, which is running very strongly in almost every part of the world, and sector share prices, which have been under-performing.

 “The explanation is partly to do with ongoing investor worries – perhaps overdone – about future policy support, and partly to do with the fact that this is a highly competitive sector, in which costs are falling and high manufacturer margins are hard to sustain.”